 The On/Off model has a client and server sides and the definition is different for the client and the server.

 And the On/Off client on the other hand is defined as follows:

-As most devices do more than one thing an important concept of mesh model is an element.
+As most devices do more than one thing, an important concept of mesh model is an element.
 An example of such a device is a power strip with more than one socket and each socket being controllable individually.
-Each controllable socket in the power strip is assigned with a unique element and each element can support a unique set of models, so they can be individually controlled.
+Each controllable socket in the power strip is assigned a unique element and each element can support a unique set of models, so they can be individually controlled.

 Each element in a power strip has:

 Another important property in the Bluetooth mesh model is state binding, which is used to map the state of one model to a state of another model.